CoEDL/elpis-wiki/2019-Puliima-Workshop.md

 ## Prepare

-On the *Prepare* page we can see how Elpis has read your training transcription files.
+On the *Prepare* page we can see how Elpis has read your transcription files.

 ![Prepare files](workshop/40-prepare.png)